Davis Degree Program Application:

 - Mid-Term Report (due March 20): If you are currently enrolled at a college, list the courses you will be taking during the spring semester.
 Speak with your professors and ask them to give us a sense (via this form) of your progress in their class at the mid-term point.
 Mid-Term reports submitted without grades will not satisfy this requirement.

-- Updated Resume: Please submit via the Common Application.
+- Updated Resume: Please submit via the Common Application or Coalition Application.

 - An application fee.
 It's free to apply!